oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 On the `prometheus-server` line you can see the external IP address the load balancer has allocated.
 In this case it's 132.145.227.187, but of course that will differ in your environment.

+If the external IP is <pending> then Kubernetes is still starting the Prometheus environment.
+Wait a short while (a few mins) and try again.

 Let's go to the service web page
-  - In your web browser open up (replace <Ip address> with the service one you got)
+  - In your web browser open up (replace <Ip address> with the external IP you got)
     - `http://<ip address>/graph`

-You'll se the Initial prometheus graph page as below.
+You'll see the Initial prometheus graph page as below.
-</p></details>

 ![Prometheus empty graphs page](images/prometheus-empty-graphs.png)